valantano/bee_friendly/README.md

 # bee-friendly Achieving 1st Place during the CropThon

+### Sidenote
+The KNN-Classifier could not be integrated into the Steamlit App during the Hackathon because of time issues.
+It was almost done and only a few lines were missing, but the time ran out.
+Because of that, I've added it after the presentation.

 ## Background Information
 This project was implemented during the CropThon/Ideathon/Hackathon on 13.11.2021-14.11.2021.
 The CropThon was presented by TechLabs Aachen, Bayer CropScience and the digitalHub Aachen.